ava-dn/avas_2025/navigation/aboutmydog.md

 ---
 **All About Coco**

 My dog's name is Coco.
+Coco is about 1 and a half years old.

  She is a french bulldog.
 Some of her favorite foods

 are hamburgers and peanut butter.
 Coco's favorite activities are sleeping